shreyasxi/PEAD-Anomaly-in-US-Equities/README.md

 ## 📁 Project Structure

-- `Data/` – Merged and cleaned data from CRSP, Compustat, and I/B/E/S
+- `Data/` – Finalized CRSP, Compustat, and I/B/E/S datasets used in the paper
-- `Jupyter Notebook/` – Final analysis notebooks
+- `Jupyter Notebook/` – Core analysis notebook (`5582804.ipynb`)
 - `Research Paper/` – Final PDF report
-- `Results/` – Charts, figures, and Excel sheets from the analysis
+- `Results/` – Visualizations, regression outputs, and Excel tables

 ---

 ## 🔧 Replication Guide

-### 1. 📦 Data Requirements
+### 1. 📦 Data Access

-This project uses proprietary financial datasets, which are not redistributed in this repo.
-To replicate the analysis, you will need access to:

-- **CRSP**: Daily stock return data
-- **Compustat**: Quarterly earnings data (EPS, RDQ)
-- **I/B/E/S**: Analyst earnings forecasts
+All datasets used in this project are included in the `Data/` folder for full transparency and replication.
+For updated or extended data, access to CRSP, Compustat, and I/B/E/S via WRDS or equivalent platforms may be required.

 ---